-Admired the gardens at Ballindalloch, before being greeted by Lady Macpherson-Grant and her extended family, including a new grandchild in a pram, in the entrance hall.
+We admired the beautiful gardens at Ballindalloch, before being greeted by Lady Macpherson-Grant and her extended family, including a new grandchild in a pram, in the entrance hall.

-The scariest has to be Slains Castle, not actually very old, built to look Gothic, now ruined.
-It’s very dangerous out there on the cliffs, someone once fell to their death, so I don’t advise visiting.
+The scariest of the castles has to be Slains Castle, built to look Gothic, now ruined.
+It’s very dangerous out there on the cliffs – someone once fell to their death – so I don’t really advise visiting.
 It inspired Bram Stoker to write Dracula, there are plans to turn it into a theme hotel, and umm, I don’t always heed my own advice:

 Great sea views:

 Get out there.
 Visit them (the safe ones).
 They’re so very different from our homes (unless you live in a castle), entirely dissimilar to modern office buildings, television screens and city streets.
 They can be cold and damp and ancient.
 Sometimes they’re lavish and royal.
 They smell of the past.
 They hold stories in their old walls and can unlock them in us.

 My books always seem to feature a castle (time period allowing)

 Explore the dark and sensual world of TENDU, where love, dance and obsession intertwine in a castle!

 “Diabolical…” An editor on the plot twists of the series.